AydenTFoxx/ModLib/README.md

-# Yannah's Template Mod
+# RW Template Project

-A not-so-basic skeleton of a Rain World mod, with extensible utilities for mod compatibility, error handling, and more.
+A not-so-basic skeleton of a Rain World mod, with a variety of utility classes for compatibility and quality of life.

 For a version of this using SlimeCubed's [SlugTemplate](https://github.com/SlimeCubed/SlugTemplate), see the [template-slugbase](https://github.com/AydenTFoxx/Martyr/tree/template-slugbase/README.md) branch.